StacieL/doc/docs/SectionTAB-labelsIconsSection.md

 ![alt-text](assets/4DforiOSOverview/Labels-icons-section-4D-for-iOS.png)

-* Short and long labels: Long and short labels are used depending on the available space in the templates (to optimize space and avoid overcrowding the tab bar).
+* <b>Short and long labels:</b> Long and short labels are used depending on the available space in the templates (to optimize space and avoid overcrowding the tab bar).
-* Icons: 4D for iOS provides a large library of embedded icons to meet your needs.
+* <b>Icons:</b> 4D for iOS provides a large library of embedded icons to meet your needs.
 These include icons for commerce, finance, education, government, health, industry, real estate, services, etc.

 <div class = "tips">
 <b>TIP:</b>